microsoft/PowerToys/README.md

 ### Via GitHub with EXE [Recommended]

  [Microsoft PowerToys GitHub releases page][github-release-link], click on `Assets` at the bottom to show the files available in the release and then click on `PowerToysSetup-0.59.0-x64.exe` or `PowerToysSetup-0.59.0-arm64.exe` to download the PowerToys installer that matches your machine's architecture.
-(Note: There's a known issue where PowerToys can't install correctly on Windows 10 on arm64.)
+Note: There's a [known issue](https://github.com/microsoft/PowerToys/issues/18583) where PowerToys can't install correctly on Windows 10 on arm64, but installs correctly on Windows 11.

 This is our preferred method.